nebfield/snpQT/docs/user-guide/results.md

 # Tutorial

 This tutorial will guide you through the `snpQT` Quality Control pipeline, explaining the steps and showing the results  of our software using two different datasets.
-We assume that you followed the [Quickstart Installation](https://snpqt.readthedocs.io/en/latest/quickstart/installation/) and/or the [Advanced Installation](https://snpqt.readthedocs.io/en/latest/user-guide/installation/) and the guides and you have set up `snpQT` successfully.
+We assume that you followed the [Quickstart Installation](https://snpqt.readthedocs.io/en/latest/quickstart/installation/) or the [Advanced Installation](https://snpqt.readthedocs.io/en/latest/user-guide/installation/) and you have set up `snpQT` successfully.
 Below we provide examples using the latest release of snpQT and `standard,singularity` as the chosen profiles,suitable for users who wish to run their experiments in a normal computer, and want to include imputation in their list of analyses.
 HPC users expect to use the same commands with the difference that they should use `-profile cluster,singularity` or `-profile cluster,modules` instead.
 Lastly, for the tutorial purposes we use the arguments directly on the command-line, if you prefer you can edit your YAML parameter file and use `-params-file parameter.yaml` instead.